Jon-GSC/SEM_segmentation/README.md

 # SEM images segmentation with Tensorflow
 Scanning Electron Microscope (SEM) image segmentation

-Setup:
+### Setup:

-    Install anaconda; conda install keras.
+* Install anaconda; conda install keras.

-Dataset:
+### Dataset:

-    Because of data confidentiality, the full dataset are not provide herein, but I provide 1000 images with size 256x256 pixels in the folder for test and play with the code.
+* Because of data confidentiality, the full dataset are not provide herein, but I provide 1000 images with size 256x256 pixels in the folder for test and play with the code.

-Hardware used:
+### Hardware used:

-    HP-7920 workstation: 56core CPU; 64G memory; GPU Nvidia Quadro P5000.
+* HP-7920 workstation: 56core CPU; 64G memory; GPU Nvidia Quadro P5000.

-Contact:
+### Contact:

-    Feel free to email zhuoheng.chen@canada.ca for any pertinent questions/suggestions regarding the code and datesets.
+* Feel free to email zhuoheng.chen@canada.ca for any pertinent questions/suggestions regarding the code and datesets.

+### Acknowledgments